 Persistent demand for storage space had reduced the metro's vacancy rate to 3.2% entering 2018.
-This low vacancy rate represents the high water mark for this area's self-storage industry.
-Demand for space remains strong but the amount of new development in the last two years has fully doubled the vacancy rate, in the last year, to 7%.
-The new, higher vacancy rate has slowed the growth of rental rates in the metro area.
+This low vacancy rate represented the high water mark for this area's self-storage industry.
+While demand for new storage space has continued to increase, the amount of new development in the last two years had slightly more than doubled that vacancy rate to 7%.
+The unprecedented amount of new construction for this year has again increased the local metro vacancy rate, this time to 11%.